joshuavetos/vault-authority/README.md

 Supports direct integration with Prometheus Alertmanager, Datadog, or custom webhooks.
 ✅ Real-Time Observability
 Native Prometheus metrics export (vault_remediations_total) for instant visibility into system health.
-✅ Fail-Closed Safety
-If a remediation script fails, no receipt is generated.
-The system cannot lie about success.
-✅ Idempotent By Design
-The INV-4 Registry ensures that duplicate alerts for the same incident ID are physically rejected.
 Technical Architecture
 Vault Authority enforces safety through instruction ordering, not configuration.
 The 4 Mandatory Invariants (SysDNA)